suryssss/namaste_icd-11_translator/README.md

 4. Usage

-Open the frontend in your browser: http://localhost:3000
+Open the frontend in your browser → http://localhost:3000

-Enter the name of the  input field.
+Enter a keyword in the search input field (e.g., arthritis).

-The backend (running on localhost:5000) will process it and return the output code, which is displayed on the frontend.
+The backend processes the request and returns matching NAMC–ICD mappings with similarity scores.

 📂 Tech Stack

-Frontend:  Next.js
+Frontend:Next.js

 Backend: Python (Flask and Pandas)